 Make sure you have strong data regulations regarding privacy stated on your website to inform users how data will be processed.
 The next step is making sure that the customer’s data is used only to provide a better and relevant customer experience.
 And nothing else.

 - Helppier – We offer a powerful customer experience tool that you can use to automate customer support, answering common questions with interactive in-app guides.
-You not only can trigger personalized walkthroughs and tooltips for lost users but also measure engagement and gather feedback.
+You not only can trigger personalized walkthroughs and tooltips for lost users but also measure the engagement and gather feedback.

 - Connectivity – A platform to analyze your customer list and create a segmentation report by customer demographics.
-Besides, you can track everytime a customer interacts with your business (phone call, purchases or automated emails).
+Besides, you can track every time a customer interacts with your business (phone call, purchases or automated emails).

 - Hubspot – A full stack of software to organize, track and build better relationships with your customers.
 Furthermore, it offers marketing solutions such as create forms, run inbound campaigns and get insights.

-- Google Analytics – One of the most powerful analytics tools to analyze your website’s performance and get relevant insights about your users (interests, age, actions, location etc)
+- Google Analytics – One of the most powerful analytics tools to analyze your website’s performance and get relevant insights about your users (interests, age, actions, location, etc)

 The majority of companies pay attention to making profit but you can’t do profit without customers.
 That’s the basic rule of surviving in business.
 And how can you get more customers?
 Becoming more customer-centric.